 The Benefits of Becoming a Responsible Managing Employee in Construction

-A responsible managing employee (RME) is a person who is in charge of and has control over the day-to-day operations of a construction company and is responsible for ensuring that the company’s work is performed in compliance with all applicable laws, regulations, and industry standards.
 The RME is typically the person who holds the contractor’s license and is responsible for supervising the work of other employees and sub-contractors.
 They are also the primary point of contact for the company’s clients and for regulatory agencies.
-They are typically hired by larger companies, which make up a large percentage of the construction industry.
-RME is only one of the many terms used for the person who performs this type of work.
+Larger companies, which make up a large percentage of the construction industry, typically hire them.
+Many terms, including RME, describe this role.

 Becoming a responsible managing employee (RME) can provide several benefits, including: